 - 1. Once you have logged into your account, click dutchyouthsports.com at the top of the page. - 2.
 Player Registration.
 Click Enroll. - 3.
 Enrollee.
 Select your child's name. - 4.
 Enrollment Type.
 Player. - 5.
 Program.
-Dutch Youth Baseball Summer 2025. - 6.
+Dutch Youth Baseball Summer 2024. - 6.
 Offering.
 Select and add each offering separately. - 4th Grade DYB Tournament Teams.
 Your child wishes to participate in a tournament.
 No payment required at this time. \$25/tournament. - 5th Grade DYB Regular Season Baseball Baseball Games.
 If your child is going to participate in another community's recreation program, DO NOT select this option. \$50. - 5th Grade DYB Baseball Practices.
 If your child plans to participate in DYB tournaments, you must select this option. \$50. - 5th Grade DYB Tournaments.
 Your child wishes to participate in tournaments.
 Your child does not have to participate in tournaments to be involved in DYB practices and regular season games.
 No payment is required at this time. \$25/tournament. - 6th Grade DYB Regular Season Baseball Baseball Games.
 If your child is going to participate in another community's recreation program, DO NOT select this option. \$50. - 6th Grade DYB Baseball Practices.
 If your child plans to participate in DYB tournaments, you must select this option. \$50. - 6th Grade DYB Tournaments.
 Your child wishes to participate in tournaments.
 Your child does not have to participate in tournaments to be involved in DYB practices and regular season games.
 No payment is required at this time. \$25/tournament. - 7.
 Click Proceed to Checkout. - 8.
 If you selected DYB tournaments, please select the dates your child would be available to participate in. - 9.
+If your child would like to participate in the Play Catch 5K Challenge, select this option and select their t-shirt size - 10.
 Read, acknowledge and agree to the DYB Parent/Guarding Conduct Policy and DYB Waiver of Claims and Liability Release.
-These policies are the same for every offering and need to be acknowledged. - 10.
+These policies are the same for every offering and need to be acknowledged. - 11.
 Click Next and enter your payment information.
+Credit cards are preferred, however, we do allow check payments.
+Payment must be made before your child may practice.